Headless Mule

 The Headless Mule (mula sem cabeça, [ˈmulɐ ˈsẽj kɐˈbesɐ]) is a mythical character in Brazilian folklore.

 Origins and occurrence

-The myth is believed to have a medieval origin, and to have been brought to Brazil in the early colonial era (16th century or later).
+The term "Headless Mule" was first recorded in the 1940s.
+Though the myth is believed to have a medieval origin (around the 12th century), and to have been brought to Brazil in the early colonial era (16th century or later).

-The tale is most popular in the states of Goiás, Minas Gerais and Mato Grosso, but is well known throughout the country.
+The tale is most popular in the states of Goiás, Minas Gerais, São Paulo, Paraná and Mato Grosso but is well known throughout the country.
 Similar myths (the Muladona and the Almamula) occur in the surrounding Hispanic countries.

 Appearance

 The Mule's appearance varies greatly from region to region.
-Its color is most commonly given as brown, sometimes as black.
+Its color is most commonly described as brown, sometimes as black.
 It has silver (or iron) horseshoes that produce a hideous trotting, louder than any horse is capable of producing.

-Despite being headless, the Mule still neighs (usually very loud), and sometimes it moans like a crying woman.
+Despite being headless, the Mule still neighs (usually very loudly), and sometimes it moans like a crying woman.
 It also has a bridle tied to its non-existent mouth, and spews fire through its non-existent nostrils (or, in some versions, from its severed neck).